jremenyi1/PowerBI_Projects/ARHS_Public_Health/README.md

 ## Aim

-The aims of this project are to:
+The aim of this work was to:

-- Clean and standardise a **real‑world public health dataset** in a transparent, reproducible way
+- Clean and standardise a public health dataset
-- Explore national and local trends in alcohol‑related hospitalisation rates
+- Explore national and local trends in alcohol-related hospitalisation
-- Quantify inequalities between council areas and the Scottish average
+- Compare Dundee City with the Scottish average
+- Make inequality explicit by measuring differences relative to Scotland
-- Present results clearly using both static and interactive visualisations
+- Present results in a clear, reproducible, and interactive format

 The analysis is **descriptive** and does not attempt to infer causality.